quinn-rs/quinn/docs/book/src/networking-introduction.md

 Then If one of them blocks the whole website can continue to load seemingly while that single stream is retransmitting.

 We will take a deeper dive into this subject when looking at QUIC multiplexing.

+**Multiplayer Game Networking**

+The web space is not the only area where this head-of-line blocking is a big issue.
+Multiplayer action games are based on a constant stream of packets sent at a speed ranging from 10 to 30 packets per second.
+For the most part, the data in these packages are so time-sensitive that only the most recent data is useful.
+You can think of the input and position of the player, the orientation and speed, and the state of the physical objects in the world.
+If a single packet drops out we can not afford to queue up 10-30 packets a second until the lost packet is retransmitted.
+This could cause annoying lag behavior and a bad user experience.

 ### Connection Setup Duration

 In the standard HTTP+TLS+TCP stack, TCP needs a handshake to establish a session between server and client,